-Given the complexity of our clients' needs at Overndale House we provide our own clinical services with weekly visits from a Consultant Psychiatrist and two sessions a week are offered from our Clinical Pyschologist, alongside our robust MDT model and our strong partnerships with locality mental health teams.
-We take pride in working in equal partnership with our service users at Overndale rather than delivering services "to them".
+Given the complexity of our clients’ needs at Overndale House we provide our own in-house MDT clinical services with weekly visits from a Consultant Psychiatrist and two sessions a week are offered from our Clinical Pyschologist.
+We have also forged strong partnerships with locality mental health teams.
+We take pride in working in equal partnership with our service users at Overndale rather than delivering services “to them”.

 At Overndale House we encourage our service users to integrate into the local community, and to use leisure, occupational and educational opportunities.
-Within the home there is a strong emphasis on developing all the skills that are necessary for greater independence in the future to support clients along their recovery pathway to the greatest independence possible.
+Within the home there is a strong emphasis on developing all the skills that are necessary for greater independence in the future and to support service users along their recovery pathway to the greatest independence possible.

-Overndale House is a large detached property with considerable living space, enabling service users to be socially engaged with one another or to pursue their own hobbies and interests in more peaceful settings, as they wish.
+Overndale House is a large detached property with considerable living space and 2 self-contained flats, enabling service users to be socially engaged with one another or to choose to pursue their own hobbies and interests in more peaceful, lower stimulus settings.

-There is a strong community presence and inclusion whilst the diverse local community helps us to be responsive to ethnic and cultural needs.
+A strong community presence in a diverse local community helps us to be responsive to ethnic and cultural needs.